 They check to make sure the details make logical sense(your cost of rent can’t exceed household income, as an example), and then you have a phone intake session scheduled.
 The session should take under an hour, but be aware that the times they will call are a multi-hour range, and that you may receive your call before you receive notification that your appointment is scheduled.

-If you miss your scheduled intake session, you need to call the main number and make the appointment.
+If you miss your scheduled intake session, you need to call the main number and make an appointment.
 I know, since that happened to me.

 I have applied for SNAP a few different times in my life – and have used it for months at a time.
 Currently, I’m not using SNAP even though Al and I are likely eligible(the minimum benefit this year is $15, and I suspect we’re only eligible for the minimum benefit) because I know that the benefits have been cut pretty severely over the past few years and because applying turned into a much bigger production than it should have been because Al was in a weird employment situation.